 L. Cookies, tracking and targeted marketing

-You may opt out of the cookies delivered by Bright House on its websites by changing the setting on your browser.
-Depending on your privacy settings, please be aware that this may disable all cookies delivered to your browser, not just the ones delivered by Bright House.
-Because a “Do Not Track” protocol has not yet been finalized, Bright House’s information collection and disclosure practices, and the choices that we provide to consumers, will continue to operate as described in this Privacy Notice, whether or not a Do Not Track signal is received.
+You may opt out of the cookies delivered by Spectrum on its websites by changing the setting on your browser.
+Depending on your privacy settings, please be aware that this may disable all cookies delivered to your browser, not just the ones delivered by Spectrum.
+Because a “Do Not Track” protocol has not yet been finalized, Spectrum’s information collection and disclosure practices, and the choices that we provide to consumers, will continue to operate as described in this Privacy Notice, whether or not a Do Not Track signal is received.

 Third-party ad serving companies and other unaffiliated advertisers may also display advertisements on our websites.
 As part of their service, they may place a separate cookie on your computer or utilize other means, such as, web beacons, clear GIFs, pixel tags or other similar technologies, to collect Non-Personally Identifiable Information, such as your IP address, browser type, the server your computer is logged onto, the area code and zip code associated with your server, and whether you responded to a particular advertisement.
 This use of these technologies by third parties is subject to their own privacy policies, not this Privacy Notice, and we have no responsibility or liability in connection therewith.
 To find out more about third party advertising and whether certain opt-outs are available, visit http://www.aboutads.info.

-If you have any questions or suggestions regarding this privacy notice, or wish to contact us about your personal information, please contact one of our Business Offices.
+If you have any questions or suggestions regarding this privacy notice, or wish to contact us about your personal information, please contact us by mail at:

-N. What can I do if I believe Bright House has violated my privacy rights?
+N. What can I do if I believe Spectrum has violated my privacy rights?

 If you believe that you have been aggrieved by any act of ours in violation of law, we encourage you to contact us directly as described above in Section K in order to resolve your question or concern.
 You may also enforce the limitations imposed on us by the Cable Act with respect to your personally identifiable information through a civil lawsuit in federal district court seeking damages, attorneys fees, and litigation costs.
 Other rights and remedies may be available to you under federal or other applicable laws as well.